sp-uhh/storm/README.md

 ## Pretrained checkpoints

-- We provide pretrained checkpoints for the models trained on WSJ0-Chime (enhancement), Voicebank (enhancement) and WSJ0+Reverb (dereverberation), as in the paper.
-They can be downloaded [here](https://drive.google.com/drive/u/0/folders/1CudkddOcXxvG0LLxpXK3h97_ervBZ2ZF).
+- We provide pretrained checkpoints for the models trained on TIMIT+Chime3 (enhancement), WSJ0+Chime3 (enhancement), Voicebank/DEMAND (enhancement) and WSJ0+Reverb (dereverberation), as in the paper.
+They can be downloaded [here](https://drive.google.com/drive/u/0/folders/1ExFm97obaXTYFoBApWjbK_ypxTP-Cgdq).

 Usage:
 - For resuming training, you can use the `--resume_from_checkpoint` option of `train.py`.